Law Society reviews delays to the probate service

 - any Ad Col grant applications will be treated as a priority and raised immediately with a registrar for a decision and subsequent action

-In the meantime, HMCTS will be hosting an online event on probate reform on Thursday 4 July from 5.30pm to 7.30pm.
+In the meantime, HMCTS hosted an online event on probate reform on 4 July that discussed current issues and introduced the project's future plans.

-The inquiry is looking into the access to justice implications of the reform programme, including the increasing use of digital and video technology and the closure of courts and tribunal hearing centres.
+The Justice Select Committee is holding an inquiry which is looking into the access to justice implications of the reform programme, including the increasing use of digital and video technology and the closure of courts and tribunal hearing centres.

 Our head of justice, Richard Miller, gave evidence to the committee on 21 May where he highlighted our concerns in relation to the probate service.